 Parents of students who do not qualify for the Federal Stafford Loan may borrow annually the amount of the student's cost of education minus other aid for each child who is enrolled at least halftime and is a dependent undergraduate student.
 PLUS is limited to parents who do not have an adverse credit history, and late payments on outstanding obligations are not to be considered as having adverse credit history.
-The interest rate is variable with a cap of nine percent, with the borrower beginning payment within sixty days of loan disbursement.
-All loan checks will be written as copayable to the parent and the educational institution.
+The Plus loan has a fixed interest rate of 8.5% with the borrower beginning payment within sixty days of loan disbursement.
+All loan checks will be written as co-payable to the parent and the educational institution.